fatih-yavuz/links.dev/README.md

 ### What's next?
 Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
 Once it is merged to the master branch, your page will be visible at: https://links.dev/username

+## Stay in touch?
+- Subscribe to the [newsletter](http://eepurl.com/igpQ6j), get notified when new features are added to links.dev
+- Follow [@links4dev](https://twitter.com/linksdev) on Twitter for updates
+- Join the [Discord](https://discord.gg/gVJPDQq4) server to get help and share your ideas
+- Want to support me for me?
+You can buy me a coffee [here](https://www.buymeacoffee.com/fthdev), I will publicly thank you on Twitter from [my personal account](https://twitter.com/fthdev) :)

+## Tips

 ### Profile Picture Tips
 - Use and image url which has 1:1 aspect ratio for your profile picture.
 This will make sure that your profile picture is displayed correctly.